Copyright © Gerard Putter

 The second area to worry about is the Macintosh device connected to the SSC emulation.
 Note you can select this device and the associated options without the need to restart the virtual machine.

-when the other device does not generate this signal, or when the line is absent from the serial cable, the
+Also, not all serial devices generate these signals.
+Usually the Apple II software will verify the DSR signal, which indicates that the connected device is powered on.
+However, when the other device does not generate this signal, or when the line is absent from the serial cable, the only option is to force the signal to be ON.

 The CTS signal is used for hardware handshake and should usually not be forced ON.